danflanagan8/crossword/README.txt

 to which the Crossword field is attached.
 Of the formatters mentioned so far, all except for the Crossword Solution formatter handle provide all of the js necessary to make the puzzle fully playable in the browser.
-The remaining formatters (File Download Link and Generic File) are used to render the file as a link.
+The remaining formatters are used to render the file as a link (File Download Link and Generic File) or an image (Crossword Thumbnail).

 =Printing a Puzzle=
 There is a library provided by this module that can be used to make the